quantiota/AI-Agent-Farm/doc/it-admin/prometheus/README.md

 It covers the installation and configuration of Grafana on both CentOS/RedHat and Ubuntu/Debian systems, adding Prometheus as a data source, creating dashboards from Prometheus metrics, and importing shared Grafana dashboards.

 The guide includes screenshots and step-by-step instructions to help users easily follow along.

+### Dedicated Prometheus server

+it's a good idea to have a dedicated Prometheus server to collect and store the metrics from both the GPU server and the 10 microservers.
+This will ensure that we have a centralized location for all of the metrics, which will make it easier to analyze and monitor the performance of the system.

+It's important to note that the Prometheus server will need to be able to access the metrics endpoints on both the GPU server and the microservers.
+Depending on the network configuration, we may need to configure firewall rules or other network settings to allow the Prometheus server to access these endpoints.

+Once we have the Prometheus server set up, we can configure it to scrape the metrics from the GPU server and the microservers using their respective Node Exporters.
+We can then use Prometheus' powerful querying language, PromQL, to create custom dashboards and alerts based on the collected metrics.